wmacmillan/modern-data-product-co/README.md

 1. Data Processing
 2. User Interface
-3. Data Curation<sup id="a1">[4](#f1)</sup>
+3. Data Curation

-Data curation carries its own unique status in this case, because data has an abstract value above and beyond the technical details of the systems that store it and the measurement schemes used to create records.
+Data curation<sup id="a1">[4](#f1)</sup> carries its own unique status in this case, because data has an abstract value above and beyond the technical details of the systems that store it and the measurement schemes used to create records.

-# Definitions
+## Definitions

-The single most critical terms of data product companies are:
+The most critical terms of data product companies are:

 Business Logic
 :  the technical elements of a system that provide unique value to users and/or customers.